Last updated: 27 Jul, 2023

 Even pets like Marley, who found herself in a pound and patiently waited five months before she found a home.
 Marley’s beautiful story, from facing an unsafe future to a loved pet living her best life, is a testament to how crucial your ongoing support is to the thousands of pets that rely on PetRescue’s adoption platform to find loving homes.

-Your support helped homeless pets find homes quickly through PetRescue's free adoption platform, rehoming programs and activities, helping find a home for every pet that needs one!
+Your support helped homeless pets find homes quickly through PetRescue's free adoption platform, rehoming programs and activities!
 Things like;

 Pet Alerts: Ensuring that not a single moment is lost to help a pet get closer to their perfect family, over 11 million pet profiles (11,146,728 to be exact!) were delivered directly to adopters' inboxes, even when they weren’t actively searching.
 The “pet alert” feature continues to help more pets be seen and matched with their new humans faster.